ccrma/chugins/Faust/README.md

 Navigate to `thirdparty/libfaust`.
 Run `call download_libfaust.bat` in a cmd prompt.

-Navigate to this README in a cmd window and run `call build_windows.bat`.
+Navigate to this README in a cmd prompt and run `call build_windows.bat`.

-On Windows, the goal is to create `Faust.chug` inside `%USERPROFILE%/Documents/ChucK/chugins` and both `faust.dll` and `sndfile.dll` inside `C:/Program Files/ChucK/`, so check that these files exist.
-Then run `chuck.exe` with a FaucK example.
+On Windows, the goal is to create `Faust.chug` inside `%USERPROFILE%/Documents/ChucK/chugins` and `sndfile.dll` inside `C:/Program Files/ChucK/`.
+After checking that these files exist, run chuck with a FaucK example.

 ## Using FaucK